brem02/Udacity_Project_2/README.md

 ## Project Plan

-It is critical to have an effective project plan and task tracking, In this section you can find:
+It is important to have an effective project plan and task tracking.
+In this section you can find:

 * Trello Board
 * Spreadsheet including original and final project plan